Key West Florida

 PARANORMAL FINDINGS

-Staff members. visitors and neighbors all have had experiences with Ernest and Paula, making them believe that these two are still residing here.
+Staff members. visitors and neighbors have all had experiences with Ernest and Paula, making them believe that these two still reside here.

 STILL HAUNTED?